SAP-archive/teched2020-DAT263/exercises/3h/ex1/README.md

 # Exercise 1: Appending multiple source files to a single file

-In this exercise, you will use the Metadata Explorer to explore and view a batch of files stored in an Amazon S3 bucket.
+In this exercise, you will use the Metadata Explorer to explore and view a batch of files stored in a cloud storage account such as an Amazon S3 bucket.
 Then, using the Pipeline Modeler you will read this entire batch of files and consolidate them into a single csv file that will be used in a later exercise.

   ![](./images/completedModel.png)